Gemba Walk: definition, tips and checklist template

 Meant for: Line leaders that have more less than 3 other leaders reporting to them.

-Gemba walk checklist line management - toolshero
+gemba checklist line management toolshero

 1. Observe